 Historically, Meridian Venture Services has worked primarily with management teams and investors at small and medium enterprises (SMEs) that have an established market presence and consistent revenue from ongoing operations.
-However, we also work selectively with local governments, pre-revenue companies and non-profit entities that have reliable access to outside funding from private or public sources.
+However, we also work selectively with local governments as well as pre-revenue companies and non-profit entities that have reliable access to outside funding from private or public sources.

-In all cases, our goal is to build strong relationships with leaders who recognize the power of data to help organizations make better decisions, solve problems and communicate more effectively.
+In all cases, our mission is to build strong relationships with leaders who recognize the power of data to help organizations make better strategic decisions, solve problems and communicate more effectively.

 Right Relationship.
 Right Time.

 Even in the world of large corporations, organizations don’t always recognize the importance of research and analytics until they find themselves without the information they need to make important decisions or communicate intelligently with sophisticated outsiders.
 For this reason, clients tend to come to us at specific moments in their evolution.